icecream126/icecream126.github.io/_pages/blog.md

 The authors propose two types of crystal graphs that are provably geometrically complete.

 ![Comformer](../assets/blog/ai810/comformer_overview.png)
-*Overview of the ComFormer pipeline.
+*Figure 2: Overview of the ComFormer pipeline.
 Left: Different unit cells of the same crystal due to passive symmetries.
 Middle: SE(3)-invariant graphs use distances and angles; SE(3)-equivariant graphs use edge vectors.
 Right: iComFormer (top) processes invariant graphs with scalar features; eComFormer (bottom) handles equivariant graphs with vector features and equivariant updates.*

 ###### A. SE(3)-Invariant Crystal Graphs (for iComFormer)
 Each node in the graph represents an atom and all its infinite periodic images.